mathisbot/homomorph-rust/README.md

 ## Features

-- `no_rand`: Allow user to implement a fallback to getrandom on unsupported targets
+- `no_rand`: Allows to implement a fallback method to `getrandom` on unsupported targets

 ## Bare metal

 The crates partially supports `no_std` environments: it uses `Vec` a lot, so it relies on an external `alloc` crate.
 As each bit ciphered takes up a lot of space, storing ciphered objects on the stack wouldn't be possible (at least on low end machines).
 This is why the heap is needed here.

 You may also need a source of randomness.
-On bare x86, RDRAND is already implemented.
-On other architectures, you will have to implement `provide_getrandom`, which is a re-export of `getrandom::register_custom_getrandom`, gated behind the `no_rand` feature.
+On bare x86, randomness can still be retrieved using `RDRAND`.
+On other architectures, such as `aarch64-unknown-none`, you will have to implement `provide_getrandom`, which is a re-export of `getrandom::register_custom_getrandom`, gated behind the `no_rand` feature.

 ## Benchmarks